TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-edgeagentmissing.md

 ## **Recommended steps**

-* Run the IoT Edge troubleshooting tool on your IoT Edge device to check for common configuration or connectivity issues.
+1. Run the IoT Edge troubleshooting tool on your IoT Edge device to check for common configuration or connectivity issues.

   * On Linux devices: `sudo iotedge check --verbose`
   * On Windows devices: `iotedge check --verbose`

-* View the logs of the IoT Edge security manager, which should tell you whether the image download is still in progress or failed.
+2. View the logs of the IoT Edge security manager, which should tell you whether the image download is still in progress or failed.

   * On Linux devices: `sudo journalctl -u iotedge -f`
   * On Windows devices: `. {Invoke-WebRequest -useb https://aka.ms/iotedge-win} | Invoke-Expression; Get-IoTEdgeLog`

+3. Restart the IoT Edge service.

+  * On Linux devices: `sudo systemctl restart iotedge`
+  * On Windows devices: `Stop-Service iotedge` and `Start-Service iotedge`

 ## **Recommended documents**